 "When you're around Fran Kinne – things happen ..."
 Hope once said.

-Kinne was the first female president of the Downtown Rotary Club; winner of first Jacksonville EVE Award; the first female member of the River Club; a Florida Women's Hall of Fame inductee; and she was listed on 24 Who's Who lists, including Who's Who in the World.
+A “first” and “only” in so many ways, Kinne was also the first female president of the Downtown Rotary Club; winner of the first EVE Award in Jacksonville; the first female member of the River Club; a Florida Women's Hall of Fame inductee; and listed on 24 different Who's Who lists, including Who's Who in the World.

-Kinne often said that she deliberately decided as a young adult to heed her parents' counsel and follow Albert Einstein's advice: "There are only two ways to live your life.
+Kinne often said that she’d decided long ago to heed her parents' counsel and follow Albert Einstein's advice to the letter: "There are only two ways to live your life.
 One is as though nothing is a miracle.
 The other is as though everything is a miracle."

 "My whole theme has been this: that life is not about me, it’s about others."